cjacker/opensource-toolchain-stm32/README.md

 python ./SWMProg.py
 ```

+Besides SWMProg, you could be able to use JLink with [upstream JFlash pack](https://github.com/Synwit-Co-Ltd/JFlash) to program and debug SWM32 MCU.

 ## Special Case 2: Luat Core-AIR105 devboard

-AIR105 and MHS1903s is same, it no doubt support SWD, but Luat Core-AIR105 devboard did not export SWD interface, If you do not want to modify the hardware, you have to use [air105-uploader](https://github.com/racerxdl/air105-uploader) to program this devboard.
+AIR105 and MHS1903s is identical, it no doubt can support SWD, but Luat Core-AIR105 devboard did not export SWD interface, If you do not want to modify the hardware, you have to use [air105-uploader](https://github.com/racerxdl/air105-uploader) to program this devboard.

 ```
 git clone https://github.com/racerxdl/air105-uploader
 cd air105-uploader
 python upload.py /dev/ttyUSB0 <air105 / mh1903 bin file>
 ```

-No OpenOCD / pyOCD debugging support up to now.

 # Debugging